Shumonov/wordle-clone/README.md

 # Wordle Clone

-Wordle Clone is a simple game immitating the famous Wordle.
+Wordle Clone is a simple game imitating the famous Wordle game.
 It is built with Expo React-Native.

 ## Project Setup